petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/qualys.md

 - **For Linux VMs:** [Steps to Install Qualys Cloud Agent for Linux in Gold Image](https://docs.qualys.com/en/ca/install-guide/linux/gold_image/Cloud_Agent_Installation_in_Gold_Image.htm)

 ### Deploy Qualys Cloud Agent via Azure Resource Manager Template
-Qualys supports the Azure Resource Manager (ARM) templates to deploy and install Qualys Cloud Agent as a virtual machine extension on a list of Azure Virtual machines (Windows and Linux).
+Qualys supports the Azure Resource Manager (ARM) templates to deploy and install Qualys Cloud Agent as a virtual machine extension on a list of Azure Windows and Linux VMs.
 VM extensions can be used whenever a virtual machine requires software installation, anti-virus protection, or running a script inside of it.

 To learn more about deployment steps, refer to [Cloud Agent Deployment via ARM Template](https://docs.qualys.com/en/integration/securing-azure/deploying_sensor/deploy_ca_resource_manager.htm).